Top Email Security Risks in 2021 - How To Set Your Business Up for Safety & Success

-To help you set your business up for security and success in the new year, let’s take a closer look at the threats you face online daily, and measures you can take to mitigate your digital risk.
+To help you set your business up for security and success, let’s take a closer look at the threats you face online daily, and measures you can take to mitigate your digital risk.

 The Digital Attack Surface Has Increased with the Widespread Adoption of Cloud Platforms

 The sudden shift to a largely remote workforce has led many businesses to migrate their email to the cloud, increasing the digital attack surface significantly.
 Businesses have far more touch points than ever before - which can provide malicious hackers with easy entry into corporate networks and systems if inadequately secured.
 It is also common for remote workers to use insecure networks and devices shared with other users, further increasing their company’s digital risk.

 Many businesses have migrated to cloud platforms like Office 365 and Google Workspace to fulfill their communication and collaboration needs, but have sacrificed security in doing so by failing to implement supplementary protection .
 Without critical additional layers of security defenses in place, cloud email users are highly vulnerable to credential phishing, ransomware and other malicious attacks in these platforms.